Animal as Bridegroom: Possible developments

-According to Jan-Öjvind Swahn's monograph, the main tale type (Cupid and Psyche) (Note: For clarification, Swahn, in his system, classified type 425A as the "oldest".
-In Stith Thompson's system, Swahn's typing is indexed as type AaTh 425B.)
+According to his monograph, Jan-Öjvind Swahn considered Cupid and Psyche as the "oldest" and the main tale type, which he classified as type 425A.
+(Note: For clarification, in Stith Thompson's system, Swahn's typing is indexed as type AaTh 425B.)
 (Note: French scholars Paul Delarue and Marie-Louise Thèneze, establishers of the French folktale catalogue, also follow Swahn's classification: French type 425A follows Cupid and Psyche with the tasks; type 425B is the one with the gifts and the three nights.)
-(Note: Greek folktale scholars Georgios A. Megas, Anna Angelopoulou and Aigle Brouskou follow Swahn and treat subtype A as "Cupid and Psyche".) is "commonest in Scandinavia and eastern Mediterranean", but also appears in Europe, Asia Minor, Persia, India, Indonesia (Note: A similar story is attested in Khmer/Cambodian literature, with the tale of Reach Kol: the son of a celestial king, Reach Kol descends to Earth with an equine disguise.
+(Note: Greek folktale scholars Georgios A. Megas, Anna Angelopoulou and Aigle Brouskou follow Swahn and treat subtype A as "Cupid and Psyche".)
+Swahn hypothesized that the original tale of Cupid and Psyche might have developed in the Eastern Mediterranean, an area that encapsulates Southern Italy, Sicily, Greece and Turkey.
+(Note: In this regard, researcher Marina Mattei regards Apuleius's narrative as a "composition", a "formulation" and argues that it works themes that were "known and addressed" in the literature of nearby regions, "especially Egypt, the East and the Near East".)
+According to Swahn, this narrative is "commonest in Scandinavia and eastern Mediterranean", but also appears in Europe, Asia Minor, Persia, India, Indonesia (Note: A similar story is attested in Khmer/Cambodian literature, with the tale of Reach Kol: the son of a celestial king, Reach Kol descends to Earth with an equine disguise.
 He marries Princess Pu, third and youngest daughter of an earthly king.
 Princess Pu discovers he is a handsome youth under the horseskin.
 One day, he has to return to his heavenly abode and his human wife goes after him.)
 (Note: Professor Damiana Eugenio located a Philippine metrical romance with the theme of the animal bridegroom, the wife's betrayal and the subsequent quest.) and in Africa ("among the Berbers and Hausa" (Note: The tale from the Hausa people is titled Das verwandelte Pferde ("The Enchanted Horse"): a man's daughter marries her faithful horse who, it turns out, is a man; later in the story the witch falls into a hole and dies.
 Swahn approximated this tale to his type A, "Cupid and Psyche".)).
-Megas complements Swahn's analysis and locates type A across the Mediterranean, and even in China.
-Swahn hypothesized that the original tale of Cupid and Psyche might have developed in the Eastern Mediterranean, an area that encapsulates Southern Italy, Sicily, Greece and Turkey.
-(Note: In this regard, researcher Marina Mattei regards Apuleius's narrative as a "composition", a "formulation" and argues that it works themes that were "known and addressed" in the literature of nearby regions, "especially Egypt, the East and the Near East".)
+Greek folklorist Georgios Megas complements Swahn's analysis and locates type A across the Mediterranean.
+In the same vein, Waldemar Liungman and Renato Aprile find variants "that resemble Apulejus's account" in northern Europe (in Denmark and Scandinavia), in France and in Eastern Mediterranean (Italy, Sicily, Greece and among the Turks).
+Aprile, however, mentions that the tale is "rare in Central Europe" and Megas reports variants even in China.